Adityasharma081003/Bridgelab_2115200005/README.md

 Definition: Conversion that requires explicit syntax because it might result in data loss or a runtime exception.

 Syntax: Use the cast operator (type).

+Control Flow
+for Loop:
+The for loop is used when you know the number of iterations in advance.
+It consists of three parts:

+Initialization: Set up the loop counter.
+Condition: The loop runs as long as this condition is true.
+Increment/Decrement: Update the loop counter after each iteration. while Loop
+The while loop runs as long as the condition is true.
+The condition is checked before each iteration. do-while Loop
+The do-while loop is similar to the while loop, but it guarantees that the code is executed at least once because the condition is checked after the loop body.